It’s the Brit n’ Black thing I think…

 Now, after barely 7 years of marriage, three kids, yearly marriage vow renewals and hundreds of kissy-face photos later, he’s divorced.
 Well, I hoped you’ve learned your lesson man.

 I first began to focus on the Man Who Is Seal right after his 2nd album, SEAL II dropped in 1994.
 I’d heard ‘Kiss From A Rose’ ad nausea, loved his voice but never took the interest any further.
 It wasn’t until after the album drop was proceeded by a barrage of photo campaign ads using the provocative photo art from the CD’s cover, that I began to sit up and pay more attention to the British soul singer and songwriter.
-I saw the ad for the first time as I was stepping off the No. 6 train on my way home from work one evening.
+I saw this ad (above) for the first time as I was stepping off the No. 6 train on my way home from work one evening.
 As I walked toward the exit sign that led to the street my eyes riveted to a large ad plastered, back then, directly onto the subway’s tiled wall.
 “Who-in-the-hell’s gorgeous body is that!?”
 I practically yelled out loud.
 The next day, I popped into HMV (remember when you could just go to a record shop to get some music?) on 34th street to score the CD, and the rest, as they say is history.

 And now, 21 years, 30 million album sales, four Grammy awards and three BRIT Awards later, Seal has reunited with the legendary producer Trevor Horn for his new album, ‘7’, which will be released on November 6th.